 PART 2 (Lessons 9 -13): Making Money with Your Blog

 Some of the advice you’ll read in the following pages might be contrary to what the other bloggers are suggesting – and whenever I make a contrary statement I’ll explain why.
 (But do your own research and make your own choices!)

-For hosting to start your blog, especially for beginners, Siteground is the way to go!
-Their customer service (via live chat, phone or submitted ticket) is second to none!
+For hosting to start your blog, especially for beginners, Siteground is the way to go.
+Their customer service (via live chat, phone or submitted ticket) is second to none.

-I recommend some resources throughout the lessons.
+I recommend some other resources throughout the lessons.
 Everything I recommend is something I have used myself on my journey to grow a full time income from my blog.

 Good luck on your blogging journey – it’s one of the very best journeys I’ve ever taken – and I hope that’s the case for you too!

 (Click the image or the orange link below to access the lesson.)

 Remember to pin this post on Pinterest so you can find it again later and pick up where you left off!

 PART 1 : Basic Blog Foundations to Start a Blog on WordPress

 Part one includes some of the more technical details, including where to start a blog and make money – you don’t just want to start it anywhere, believe me!
 I didn’t do ANY real research on hosting companies before I started my blog – I just started on the platform that the first tutorial I stumbled on suggested… and I regretted that later.